-Connie Masullo is a Licensed Clinical Social Worker (LCSW) in the states of New Jersey and South Carolina specializing in the assessment and treatment of children and adults struggling with anxiety, depression, trauma and behavior issues.
+Connie Masullo is a Licensed Clinical Social Worker (LCSW) in the states of New Jersey, New York, Pennsylvania, and South Carolina specializing in the assessment and treatment of children and adults struggling with anxiety, depression, trauma, OCD, behavior issues, and more.
 Connie’s areas of expertise include working with children, adults, and families.
 Her methods of treatment focus on evidence-based practices including cognitive behavior therapy (CBT) with an emphasis on Rational Emotive Behavioral Therapy (REBT), Behavioral Parent Training (BPT), Exposure and Response Prevention (ERP), and positive psychology.
 Connie has an extensive background in helping children with ADHD and is an ADHD-Certified Clinical Services Provider (ADHD-CCSP).

 Connie attended Montclair State University where she earned her bachelor’s degree in Psychology.
 During her time at Montclair, she spent time conducting research and writing journal articles, some of which have been published.
 She then earned her Master of Social Work (MSW) degree from Rutgers, The State University of New Jersey.